ietf-wg-nmop/Liaison-Statements-Out/LS-Out-ETSI-ZTM-rev 042024.md

 Network Digital Twin (NDT).
 Also, the document identifies a set of candidate issues in RFC 8345 to meet NDT needed.
 These issues will be fixed as part of the NMOP WG activities.

-The Digital Map effort adheres to the NDT architecture defined in the IRTF “Network Digital Twin: Concepts and Reference Architecture” [4] specification which also provides an overview of the NDT terms and concepts of Network Digital Twin (NDT).
+The Digital Map effort leverages the NDT architecture defined in the IRTF “Network Digital Twin: Concepts and Reference Architecture” [4] specification which also provides an overview of the NDT terms and concepts of Network Digital Twin (NDT).